edelmeister/network-attacks-and-reconnaissance-course/h3-waves/h3-waves.md

 I tried installing Cython3 with the apt package-manager, but that didn't fix the problem either.

-Finally, I decided to just install URH on my host Windows machine in order to continue with the exercises.
+Finally, I decided to just install URH (from the project's GitHub [[7]](#bibliography)) on my host Windows machine in order to continue with the exercises.

 ## e.
 Overview